make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   based on a seed value.
 - Given a seed, the terrain that we generate must be the same in every detail.
-- We also want the terrain to look random, meaning there should be no visible patterns.
+- But we also want the terrain to look random, meaning there should be no visible patterns.
 - We call this **pseudorandom**: The terrain is random-looking but perfectly reproducible